ADirin/Sep1_Imp_2025/Scrum /Reporting.md

   - **What Went Well**
   - **What Could Be Improved**
   - **Next Sprint Focus**
+  - ** A table to demonstrate the time spent by each memeber during the spring**

 ### 2. Name the file
 - Example: `Sprint_1_Review_Report.md` or `Sprint_1_Review_Report.pdf`

 ### 3. Upload to GitHub
 - Open your **project repository** on GitHub.
-- Navigate to the appropriate folder (e.g. `/docs` or `/reports`).
+- Navigate to the appropriate folder (e.g. `/docs/review report` ).
 - Click **Add file → Upload files**.
 - Upload the report and **commit** with a clear message
   (e.g. *“Add Sprint 1 review report”*).

 ### 4. Verify
 - Make sure the file is visible in the repository.
-- Confirm all team members have access.